Nondestructive photon counting in waveguide QED

+We now turn to the specific model that best illustrates these ideas, namely an array of atoms coupled to a waveguide terminated by a mirror as sketched in \cref{fig:sketch}a.
+In this geometry, the non-Hermitian Hamiltonian induced by integrating out the waveguide photons reads

-where, as before, $\Gamma_{1d}$ is single-atom decay rate into the waveguide, $x_n$ the position of the $n$th atom, and $k_0$ is the wavevector of the emitted light (wavelength $\lambda=2\pi/k_0$).
-The coupling of the atoms via the waveguide contain both a term due to photons travelling directly in between them, accumulating a phase $k_0|x_m-x_n|$, and one mediated by photons being reflected from the mirror, which incurs a minus sign and a phase $k_0(x_m+x_n)$.
-Since there is only one input and output field [\emph{cf.} \cref{fig:sketch}a], the matrix $\matr L$ is now a vector $\vec L_n=\sqrt{\Gamma_{1d}}\sin(k_0x_n)$.
+where $\Gamma_{g}$ is single-atom decay rate for the transition $e\to g$ into the wave\-guide, $x_n$ the position of the $n$th atom, and $k_0$ is the wavevector of the emitted light (wavelength $\lambda=2\pi/k_0$).
+The coupling of the atoms via the waveguide contains both a term due to photons travelling directly in between them, accumulating a phase $k_0|x_m-x_n|$, and one mediated by photons being reflected from the mirror, which incurs a minus sign and a phase $k_0(x_m+x_n)$.
+Since there is only one input and output field (\emph{cf.} \cref{fig:sketch}a), the matrix $\matr L$ is now a vector $L_n=\sqrt{\Gamma_{g}}\sin(k_0x_n)$.

 It is instructive to see an example of how perfect absorption manifests in this setup.
-Placing the atoms in the atomic mirror configuration at positions $x_n=(1/4+n)\lambda$ (due to the infinite range interactions, the lattice need not have unity filling), the photonic field only couples to the symmetric collective atomic excitation $B=\sum_n b_n$, which at the same time is an eigenmode of the atomic array.
+Placing the atoms in the atomic mirror configuration at positions $x_n=(1/4+n)\lambda$ (due to the infinite-range interactions, the lattice need not have unity filling), the photonic field only couples to the symmetric collective atomic excitation $B=\sum_n b_n/\sqrt{N}$, which also is an eigenmode of the atomic array.
 All other modes are dark and do not participate in the dynamics.
 In terms of this collective mode, the governing equations reduce to the input-output equations for a one-sided cavity~\cite{Collett1984} with internal dissipation